redbooth/freshdesk-help-center-backer/README.md

 ## Deployment

 - When you are ready to publish your changes, you have two options:
-	- To deploy a single article, run `deploy.py` with the article ID as the parameter.
+	- To deploy a single article, run `freshdesk-deploy` with the article ID as the parameter.
-    - To deploy all the articles, run `deploy.py` with no parameters.
+    - To deploy all the articles, run `freshdesk-deploy` with no parameters.
 - Commit all changes that you make in the "posts" folder to GitHub to ensure revision control and allow others to review your changes.

-To edit past articles, simply edit the HTML files with `track-changes.py` running.
-Local edits can be viewed in the "out" folder and use `deploy.py` as outlined above to publish the edits.
+To edit past articles, simply edit the HTML files with `freshdesk-track` running.
+Local edits can be viewed in the "out" folder and use `freshdesk-deploy` as outlined above to publish the edits.
 The final version should also be commited to GitHub.

 ## License